 Mediation is a legal process that is becoming ever more popular in settling personal injury cases.
 While an injury case should be simple — the guilty party fesses up and takes responsibility — that sadly is a rarity.
 All too often, negotiations for settlements reach an impasse, which can lead to costly and bitter court fights that really benefit nobody.

 Mediation is a way to avoid giving up control to the courts and saves money at the same time.
-Learn what mediation is, why it’s a useful tool for those who have reached an impasse in negotiations, and how a personal injury lawyer is important.
+Learn what mediation is, why it’s a useful tool for those who have reached an impasse in negotiations, and how a New Jersey personal injury lawyer is important.

 Mediation vs. Negotiation